A nonparametric method to assess significance of events in search for gravitational waves with false discovery rate: Application to 1-OGC and 2-OGC results

+The value of $1-\widehat{\text{TDR}}$ is about 1 order of magnitude larger than $q$-value for all events.
+Since $\widehat{\text{TDR}}$ in \cite{N18} is a very conservative estimate, this difference is not surprising.
+Even in this case, $1-\widehat{\text{TDR}}$ for GW151012 is $8.29\times 10^{-4}$.
+Thus, this can be called significant.
+But $\widehat{\text{TDR}}$ for 160103+05:48:36 and 151213+00:12:20 is 0.483 and 0.545.
+Thus, these can not be called marginal events.

+In the LIGO-Virgo GWTC-1 catalog of gravitational-waves from compact binary mergers during O1 and O2 \cite{LV18}, a necessary condition that an event is considered to be a gravitational wave signal is that the FAR of the event is less than one per 30 days, which corresponds to the $p$-value of $10({\rm sec})/30({\rm days})=3.9\times 10^{-6}$.
+By linearly fitting the data in Figs. \ref{pq_all} and \ref{pq_bbh}, we can evaluate that this $p$-value corresponds to the $q$-value of $0.411$ and $0.240$, respectively.
+The $q$-value of 0.05 corresponds to one per 271 days and one per 246 days of FAR, respectively.
+The $q$-value threshold of 0.05 is more stringent than the FAR of one per 30 days.

-When comparing $q$-values of same event, the $q$-value in Table \ref{table3} is smaller than that in Table~\ref{table2}.
-This causes from the fact that events in the data set are computed from the different number of templates.
+When we compare $q$-value of same event, the $q$-value in Table \ref{table3} is smaller than that in Table~\ref{table2}.
+The reason for this difference is that events in the data set are computed from the different number of templates.
 The small number of templates decreases the false alarm rate and $p$-value.
-Accordingly, it makes the different false discovery rate, $q$-value.
+Accordingly, it produces different $q$-value.